bhargavvarmasagi/GDP-Team04/README.md

 Correction of foreign key placements within the Orders and Payments entities, ensuring accurate relational mapping.
 Updated entity names to reflect client terminology preferences.

+Researched best practices for creating and using seed data:- (10/28/2024)<br>
+Explored methods for generating seed data for testing environments, ensuring no impact on production data.
+Focused on creating SQL dump files for relational databases and JSON formats for non-relational databases like MongoDB.
+Reviewed strategies for aligning seed data with database schemas to ensure compatibility. <br>